Package Leaflet: Information for the Patient

 Dose escalation | Weekly dose |

-For adolescents, the same dose escalation schedule as for adults (see above) should be applied.
-The dose should be increased to 2.4mg (maintenance dose) or until the maximum tolerated dose is reached.
-Weekly doses above 2.4mg are not recommended.
+For adolescents, the same dose escalation schedule should be applied as for adults (see above).
+The dose should be increased to 2.4 mg (maintenance dose) or to the maximum tolerated dose.
+Weekly doses above 2.4 mg are not recommended.

 How to administer Wegovy

-Wegovy is administered as a subcutaneous injection under the skin.
+Wegovy is administered as an injection under the skin (subcutaneous injection).
 Do not inject it into a vein or muscle.

-You will find detailed instructions on how to use the pen on the other side of this leaflet.
+On the other side of this leaflet, you will find detailed instructions on how to use the pen.

-Inform your doctor if you have type2 diabetes.
-Your doctor may adjust your diabetes medication dose to avoid a decrease in blood sugar levels.
+Tell your doctor if you have type 2 diabetes.
+Your doctor may adjust the dose of your diabetes medication to avoid low blood sugar.

 When to use Wegovy

-If necessary, you can change the day of the weekly injection of this medication, provided that at least 3days have passed since the last injection.
-Once the new administration day has been selected, you should continue with the weekly dosing schedule.
+If necessary, you can change the day of the weekly injection of this medicine, as long as at least 3 days have passed since the last injection.
+Once you have selected a new injection day, you should continue with the weekly dosing schedule.

 If you use more Wegovy than you should